trndnhan/maiservant/README.md

 *Please beware that I will add much more features, so stay tuned!*

 *Please also ignore the white gaps at the top and botom of the video.
-I used Canva to make this video, and they won't allow me to edit the video's  size unless I give them money.* 🤑
+I used Canva to make this video, and they won't allow me to edit the video's  size unless I pay them money.* 🤑

 [![Watch the video](https://github.com/user-attachments/assets/9fda239c-8c01-4642-a8df-7dfbd5620b03)](https://drive.google.com/file/d/1IVGb64n16T5fOAgfLVv-bEMVsJuLs8hn/view?usp=sharing)